green fern in clay pot on desk in office for narcissistic abuse therapy in Concord, NC

 How do I know if I have experienced narcissistic abuse?

 People with narcissistic traits tend to create a cycle of good and bad to make you feel confused.
-They act like your best friend one minute then act cold, angry, or even violent the next.
+They act pleasant and respectful one minute (or day, week, or month) then act cold, angry, or even violent the next.
 This creates that unstable feeling where you never know what to expect.
 This is abuse.

 Relationships are complex, but they should never leave you feeling confused, panicked, or belittled.
 Whether they are a partner, friend, parent, or boss, these confusing and hurtful interactions cause damage not only in the relationship but in your overall health and wellbeing.